Clara Louise Zinke

-Clara Louise Zinke (March 30, 1909 in Cincinnati – April 20, 1978) was an American tennis player in the early part of the 20th century.
+Clara Louise Zinke Judd (March 30, 1909 – April 20, 1978) was an American tennis player in the early part of the 20th century.
+Later in life, she became a social worker.

+Early life and education

+Zinke was born in Cincinnati, Ohio, to Stanley Gustav Zinke and Beulah Few Zinke.
+Her father was a physician.
+She graduated from Hughes High School and the University of Cincinnati.

+Sports career

-She competed on the national level as a junior and adult.
-She was a singles finalist in the U.S. National Girls singles championship of 1926, and at the storied international tennis tournament in Cincinnati, she won more total titles (12) than any other woman in tournament history:
+Zinke played tennis competitively on the national level as a junior and adult.
+She was a singles finalist in the U.S. National Girls singles championship of 1926, and at the international tennis tournament in Cincinnati, she won more total titles (12) than any other woman in tournament history: